kidchenko/playground/net-internals-part1/README.md

 ## Call Instructions and Call Stacks

+There are different instructions to call a method.
+Source code: `./call`

 - Different call instructions
     - `call` - regular direct call
     - `callvirt` - call with virtual dispatch